- Dr Robin Hollands MBBS. MRCGP.DRCOG.Dip.Occ.Med.

 Our Reception Staff are here to help you.
 When telephoning for medical attention our Reception Staff may ask for a few details.
 The doctors have asked them to make these enquiries so that they can help you in the most appropriate way.
 Our Reception Staff have undertaken special training and always respect patient confidentiality.

-- Liz Bennett, Fran Knight, Sue Foster and Linda Hume are Practice Nurses.
+- Liz Bennett, Fran Knight, Sue Foster, Linda Hume and Helen Sawant are Practice Nurses.

 - Julia Rose is a Phlebotomist